Akaflieg-Freiburg/enrouteManual/02-tutorialBasic/07-simulator.rst

   transfer between the devices in the "guest network"

-Set up your flight simulator
+Set Up Your Flight Simulator
 ----------------------------

 Your flight simulation software needs to broadcast position and traffic